tearust/t-rust/obsidian/_gitbook-dev-docs/020_tutorial/050_sql_crdt/051_sample_txn_executor/README.md

         }
 ```

 This txn only run a SQL scripts, it's very simple.
-First `new_gluedb_context()` will generate a new glue_ctx.
+Before any real business logic, the line of `check_account` will make sure the user is the `task.creator` not impersonated.
+If Alice trying to create a task but claim the creator is Bob, this check will fail.
+If this check pass, the next `new_gluedb_context()` will generate a new glue_ctx.
 It also starts an SQL Transaction.
 If anything failed before the commit, no change will be written to the SQL database.

 The SQL scripts is inside the `create_task` function.